Solvency II: Criticisms

 Think-tanks such as the World Pensions & Investments Forum have argued that European legislators pushed dogmatically and naïvely for the adoption of the Basel II and Solvency II recommendations.
 In essence, they forced private banks, central banks, insurance companies and their regulators to rely more on assessments of credit risk by private rating agencies.
 Thus, part of the public regulatory authority was abdicated in favor of private rating agencies.
 The calibration of the standard formula for assessing equity risk has been strongly criticized by the German economist Stefan Mittnik for the fact that the procedure used for determining correlations between different asset classes gives rise to spurious (i.e., unreliable) correlations or spurious relationships.

 The demanding nature of Solvency II legislation compared to current regulations has attracted criticism.
 According to RIMES, complying with the new legislation will impose a complex and significant burden on many European financial organizations, with 75% of firms in 2011 reporting that they were not in a position to comply with Pillar III reporting requirements.

 The Matching adjustment mechanism of Solvency II has also been criticised as a form of creative accounting that hides the real value of liabilities.

+Academic research has raised concerns about the procyclical effects of Solvency II's market-consistent valuation approach.
+Jørgensen, Davidoff, and Perotti (2017) demonstrated that mark-to-market capital requirements can amplify asset price volatility by forcing insurers into simultaneous asset sales during downturns, a dynamic not present under the prior Solvency I regime based on book-value accounting.
+The European Systemic Risk Board has similarly warned that Solvency II's reliance on risk-free interest rate curves makes insurance capital requirements highly sensitive to the low-for-long interest rate environment, creating incentives to reach for yield in illiquid asset classes that may not be fully reflected in the standard formula.

+The compliance cost burden has been identified as a structural disadvantage for small and medium-sized mutuals.
+A study by McKinsey and Company estimated that full Solvency II compliance requires annual expenditure equivalent to 3 to 5 percent of premiums for smaller insurers, compared with under 1 percent for large groups that can amortize systems and governance costs over a larger premium base.
+The introduction of SNCE proportionality status in Directive (EU) 2025/2 is intended to partially address this concern, though critics note that the EUR 100 million threshold excludes the majority of mid-sized European mutuals that face the highest relative compliance burden.